Keeping track of the value of your stock portfolio is often not easy.

 Once macros are enabled you can begin using the spreadsheet.

-when the cell is clicked.
-Columns D through H are automatically calculated
+gets displayed when the cell is clicked.
+Columns D through H are

 When you click into an empty cell in column 1(A) a screen will pop-up.
 Initially